 Provided by David Hauswirth, MD

-Does rush immunotherapy work better than immunotherapy?
+Does Cluster immunotherapy work better than traditional immunotherapy?

 Cluster IT is not better, but it may work more quickly.
 All build-up programs have the same final result.
 The only difference is how quickly you reach the maintenance dose.
 A patient on Cluster, a patient on “Rush”, and a patient on traditional immunotherapy will all be on the treatment for 3-5 years and will have the same outcome, regardless of the build-up schedule.
 Benefit for any immunotherapy program is based on the time it takes for your immune system to shift away from allergy responses after you reach maintenance.